Two Mass Screens – What is the Opportunity? Why Do You Want It?

 'MAGIC HAPPENS!'
 FAQ; IS THIS ANOTHER SILVER BULLET WE DON'T NEED?

 'Disbelief', the number one question; eg "Surely you would bury a screen if it was going half the speed and 50% or more on it?".
 Think about it like this.
 You know what the discharge of a regular banana screen looks like.
-The STM is discharging at about the same speed, so the bed depth is only 'a bit higher' at the discharge; even doubling it would be fine for most screens you have looked at, right?
+The STM is discharging at a slightly faster speed, and the bed depth is only 'a bit higher' at the discharge.
+Plus the STM's have deeper discharges and more internal height clearance, so no problem here.
 The big win is that the STM has been doing that down the entire length of the deck, rather than on a banana screen where material races down the top 2/3 of the deck and only slows down at the end.
 So draining happens quickly on the STM, leaving more time to rinse even better.
 Same for desliming or other separation tasks - more for longer gives better results.
 The particles don't care, but they do respond well to increased stimulation!
 Add a cascade deck for enhanced stratification on lighter material like coal.
 This tech 'just works'!